 - Off disables antialiasing in 3D applications.
-Select this option if you require maximum performance in your applications. - 2x enables antialiasing using the 2x mode.
+Select this setting if you require maximum performance in your applications. - 2x enables antialiasing using the 2x mode.
 This mode offers improved image quality and high performance in 3D applications. - 2xQ enables the patented Quincunx Antialiasing[TM] technique available in the GeForce GPU family.
 Quincunx Antialiasing offers the quality of the slower, 4x antialiasing mode, but at nearly the performance of the faster, 2x mod - 4x enables antialiasing using the 4x mode.
 This mode offers higher image quality at the expense of some performance in 3D applications. - 4x, 9-tap Gaussian enables antialiasing using the 4x, 9-tap (Gaussian) mode.
-This mode offers higher image quality but at the expense of some performance in 3D applications.
-This option may be discontinued in future driver versions - 6xS affects only Direct3D applications and enables antialiasing using the 6xS mode.
-This mode offers better image quality than the 4xS mode. - 8x enables antialiasing using the 8x mode.
-This mode offers better image quality than the 6xS mode for Direct3D applications and better image quality that the 4x mode for OpenGL applications. - 16x enables antialiasing using the 16x mode.
-This mode offers better image quality than the 8x mode.
+This mode offers higher image quality but at the expense of some performance in 3D applications. - 6xS affects only Direct3D applications and enables antialiasing using the 6xS mode.
+This mode offers better image quality than the 4xS mode.